Leap Motion: Developer community

 In December 2013, Founders Fund and SOSV announced the LEAP.AXLR8R, a business accelerator for startups making innovative use of the Leap Motion controller.
 Projects emerging from the accelerator included Diplopia (now Vivid Vision), a tech startup using the Leap Motion Controller and Oculus Rift for lazy eye sufferers, and MotionSavvy, which is developing a Leap Motion-equipped tablet case that can interpret American Sign Language.

-Leap Motion has an app store called Airspace where it sells apps made by developers.
+Leap Motion had an app store called Airspace where it sold apps made by developers.
 As of May 2014, the store had over 200 apps, including a Google Earth integration, virtual clay sculpting app, digital musical instrument, and virtual reality demos.
+The store and client were officially retired on June 30, 2017.
+The URL to the store now redirects to the Leap Motion gallery.

 The Leap Motion Controller has also been used by surgeons and researchers for medical software, automotive companies for concept cars, and musicians for composition in Ableton Live.
 In 2016, AltspaceVR added hand tracking support for the Leap Motion Controller to their online social platform.

+In a video, Uriel Yehezkel demonstrated using the Leap Motion controller and GECO MIDI to control Ableton Live with hand gestures.